ibrar-syed/mammography-classification_by_Deep_Learning/README.md

 #  Mammography Classification with Optimized Deep Learning

-A modular and production-ready deep learning framework for classifying breast abnormalities using mammographic imaging.
+A modular and production ready deep learning framework for classifying breast abnormalities using mammographic imaging.

 This project leverages tailored CNN architectures and strategic data augmentation to enhance diagnostic accuracy on the MIAS dataset.

 ---